hakanseysane/remote-b/README.md

-This is from remote a
+This is from remote a --- BBB
+B